hpcleuven/VscDocumentation/source/access/eclipse_as_a_remote_editor.rst

 Microsoft Windows users who use the PuTTY SSH client software should first prepare a private key for use with Eclipse's authentication system.
-Users using the OpenSSH client on Microsoft Windows, Linux or MacOS X may need to convert their private key to an older format.
+Users using the OpenSSH client on Microsoft Windows, Linux or macOS may need to convert their private key to an older format.

 Microsoft Windows PuTTY users only
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~